Our Veterinary Services

 There are few things in life that can be as nerve-wracking as a missing pet.
 If your indoor pet escapes, or if your outdoor pet decides to wander off, a subcutaneous microchip for dogs or catscan help you reunite with your wayward friend using RFID technology.
 Trust Bickford Park Animal Hospital to microchip your pets in a simple, painless procedure that will help you keep them safe.
 Contact Bickford Park Animal Hospital today to find out more.

 The city is full of dangers for cats and dogs.
 From fights with racoons, squirrels, coyotes, skunks, porcupines, feral cats, or other neighbourhood animals to the serious injuries that can come from playing outside, your pet may come back in from play time with something frightening.
 And even if they don’t, there are plenty of other health risks to be aware of.
 Bickford Park Animal Hospital’s team of experienced veterinarians can help keep your pets happy and healthy.

 Your pet is part of your family, and each one of your pets has a story behind them.
 The cat you got back in college, who’s still with you a decade or more later.

 The family dog who grew up with your kids.Your animals stay by your side through all of life’s ups and downs.

-So when it comes to deciding on healthcare choices for them, it can sometimes be just as difficult as a decision about a human family member.
+So when it comes to deciding on veterinary healthcare choices for your pets, it can sometimes be just as difficult as a decision about a human family member.